thijsputman/sysmon-mqtt/README.md

 The metrics are provided as a JSON-object in the `sysmon/[device-name]/state` topic.

+Additionally, the version of the running `sysmon-mqtt`-script is provided in `sysmon/[device-name]/version`.

 ### Heartbeat

 A persistent `sysmon/[device-name]/connected` topic is provided as an indication